sualsoft/Clienk/content/english/blog/how ai virtual assistants can help support and train your agents.md

 **Increased Agent Efficiency**

-Customer service agents can often feel overwhelmed by the sheer amount of customer interactions they have to face each day.
+contact center agents can often feel overwhelmed by the sheer amount of customer interactions they have to face each day.
 AI-powered software can help make agents more efficient by automating repetitive tasks and providing them with tools that make their work easier.

 **Consistent Customer Support**